-- Set up a marketing strategy — define your plan and steps to reach your goal, set deadlines, classify resources, keep track of the budget and manpower, and follow progress.
+- Set up a marketing strategy — define your plan and steps needed to reach your goal, set deadlines, classify resources, keep track of the budget and manpower, and track progress.

-- Plan your marketing initiatives — Plaky can provide an overview of product launch, event planning, and content publications.
+- Plan your marketing initiatives — Plaky can provide an overview of product launches, event planning, and content publications.

 - Track the design process — have complete control over files, correspondence, solutions, feedback, and updates.

-Being user-friendly, Plaky offers a number of templates that you can use and adapt, such as:
+Plaky also offers many customizable templates you can use for free, such as:

-- Strategy plan template — share tasks, break them into sub-tasks, pass on information across departments, and keep an eye on every single part of project performance.
+- Marketing strategy template — share tasks, break them into sub-tasks, pass on information across departments, and keep an eye on every single part of project performance.

 - Content calendar template — secure an uninterrupted flow of blog posts, videos, and other relevant publications through a thorough content plan.

-- Creative requests template — launch projects faster and ensure cross-team collaboration.
+- Creative request form template — launch projects faster and ensure cross-team collaboration.

-- Event planning template — use this template to organize any marketing event and not forget a thing.
+- Event planning template — use this template to organize and stay on top of any marketing event.